AnthonyBaudchon/Datawarehouse_Amazon_pipeline/README.md

 # Amazon Retail Datawarehouse
 This project aims to Extract, Transform and Load data into a DataWarehouse, as well as doing some analysis on it to answer potential business needs.
 Here is the dataset used: https://www.kaggle.com/datasets/ratnesh10x10/amazon-sales
+Good exploration!
+And don't hesitate to connect with us :)

 ## Overview
 About the output of this project, we got: